-Three-time National Coach of the Year Tony Bennett enters his 12th year as the Dean and Markel Families Men’s Head Basketball Coach at the University of Virginia in 2020-21.
-Bennett came to Charlottesville after spending the previous three seasons as the head coach at Washington State, where he was the 2007 National Coach of the Year.
+Three-time National Coach of the Year Tony Bennett completed his 14th year as the Dean and Markel Families Men’s Head Basketball Coach at the University of Virginia in 2022-23.
+Bennett came to Charlottesville in 2009 after spending the previous three seasons as the head coach at Washington State, where he was the 2007 National Coach of the Year.

 In 2017-18, Bennett guided UVA to a 31-3 record and its first No. 1 ranking in the AP poll since 1982.
 The Cavaliers captured their eighth ACC regular-season title and third ACC Tournament championship, along with an ACC-record 17 league wins and ACC-record 9-0 mark on the road.
 Bennett became the sixth coach in ACC history to win at least three outright ACC regular-season titles (Frank McGuire, Vic Bubas, Dean Smith, Mike Krzyzewski and Roy Williams).
 He has led UVA to outright ACC regular-season and tournament championships in the same season two times (2014 and 2018).
 Bennett was named the U.S. Basketball Writers Association Henry Iba National Coach of the Year, earning the award for the third time to rank second all-time behind legendary John Wooden, who captured the award six times.